qusayqadir/qusayqadir/README.md

 <h1 align="center">Hey there👋, I am am Qusay Qadir.</h1>
 <p>I am currently a second year going into Electrical and Computer Engineering at McMaster University in Ontario, Canada.
 My main focus for the upcoming years is to eventually break into FinTech, and to do so I am always open to sharing insights, having a general conversation, and committing to projects that can build my necessary skills.</p>

-- I’m currently working on **a ML stock predictor as well trying to get my hands dirty by learning to create a Credit Score generator to give insight on loan approvals.**

-- I’m currently learning **ML, Risk Modelling, and Linear Regression**
+- I’m currently working on **a ML stock predictor as well trying to get my hands dirty by learning to create a Credit Score generator to give insight on loan approvals.** I can do so by improving and learning more about ML, Risk modelling and applying linear regression.

-- 📫 How to reach me **qusayqadir78@gmail.com**
+- 📫 Contact me anytime by email **qusayqadir78@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">